rsto/draft-stepanek-jscontact/draft-ietf-jmap-jscontact.md

 ### name
 Type: `NameComponent[]` (optional).

-The name components of the name of the entity represented by this JSCard.
+The name components of the name of the entity represented by this Card.
 Name components SHOULD be ordered such that their values joined by whitespace produce a valid full name of this entity.

 A NameComponent has the following properties: